test-cohort-2014/test-challenge/my_quirk.md

-## Jason Smith
+<strong>Ariel Diamond</strong><br>

-My quirk is, oddly enough, whenever I hear a baby or infant cry, I giggle.
-I think it's because I know they usually cry when they don't know how to communicate something and I think of some adults that do the same thing.
-My girlfriend, oddly enough, finds it endearing and is a staple memory of all of our Disneyland trips, lol.
+I can debone a pig head in under two minutes.
+I eat everything except raw celery and truffle oil.
+I am growing portobello mushrooms in my house.
+I maintain water kefir grains and a sourdough starter.
+I have a bunny named Pat the Bunny and he is cooler than me.
+I love Stevie Nicks and Amy Winehouse.